How Kenny Rogers Helped Form The Eagles

 Facebook / Eagles, Twitter / Super70sSports

-In the wake of the passing of musical icon and beloved country superstar, Kenny Rogers, folks are coming forward with some of their favorite memories of him – and one from Eagles’ frontman Don Henley might surprise some of you!
+Following the March 20th passing of musical icon and beloved country superstar, Kenny Rogers, folks began to come forward with some of their favorite memories of him – and one from Eagles’ frontman Don Henley might surprise some of you!

 “In addition to his tremendous talent, Kenny was a generous and caring man, a wise mentor to so many of us.
 He loved his friends, his family, his fellow musicians, and his fans, and they loved him, right back,” Henley told the publication before sharing his story.